Aquilegia Growth and Care Guide

 Overwintering

 Aquilegia is winter-hardy in most USDA zones and requires minimal care to survive the cold months.
 In colder regions, applying a light layer of mulch in late fall helps protect the roots from freezing temperatures.
+Reduce watering during Winter, and you can further safeguard against root rot.
 The plant’s evergreen or semi-evergreen foliage may persist in milder climates, providing year-round interest.
-By reducing watering during winter, you can further safeguard against root rot.
-Come spring, Aquilegia will emerge ready to dazzle once again.
+Come Spring, Aquilegia will emerge ready to dazzle once again.

 Common Pests